-To date, we have not initiated or completed any clinical trials for any of our product candidates.
+On July 14, 2022, we received clearance of our IND application from the FDA to initiate a Phase 1/2, first-in-human, clinical study of OTX-2002 for the treatment of HCC, which will be launched under the MYCHELANGELOTM clinical program.
+We have not initiated or completed any other clinical trials for any of our product candidates.
 We cannot guarantee that any of our clinical trials will be initiated or conducted as planned or completed on schedule, if at all.
 We also cannot be sure that submission of any future IND or similar application will result in the FDA or other regulatory authority, as applicable, allowing future clinical trials to begin in a timely manner, if at all.
 Moreover, even if these trials begin, issues may arise that could cause regulatory authorities to suspend or terminate such clinical trials.
-A failure of one or more clinical trials can occur at any stage of testing, and our future clinical trials may not be successful.
+A failure of one or more clinical trials can occur at any stage of testing, and our clinical trials may not be successful.
 Events that may prevent successful or timely initiation or completion of clinical trials include: